Why Personalized Care Is the Missing Piece in Modern Healthcare

 What personalized care actually looks like

-The types of foods you choose to consume
+The types of foods you consume

-Your levels of physical activity
+The types and levels of physical activity you participate in

 Your sleeping patterns, stressors, and daily habits, and

-Your historical medical record/metabolic profile.
+Your historical medical record and metabolic profile.

 Science + reality = success